EcoSense: Energy-Efficient Intelligent Sensing for In-Shore Ship Detection through Edge-Cloud Collaboration: Related Work

 \subsection{Object Detection}

 Object detection is one branch of computer vision widely applied in people’s lives, such as monitoring security \cite{joshi2012survey}.
 The majority of CNN-based object detection models can generally be categorized into two classes: two-stage detectors \cite{girshick2015fast} and one-stage detectors \cite{ redmon2016you}.
 Two-stage detectors such as Faster R-CNN~\cite{ren2015faster} first suggest candidate object bounding boxes via a Region of Interest (RoI) pooling layer, and the second stage involves classification and refinement processes upon features extracted from bounding boxes.
 In contrast, one-stage detectors forego the region proposal and directly perform detection over a dense sampling of locations \cite{redmon2016you}.
-On the other hand, the emergence of Transformer architecture has demonstrated its superiority over conventional CNN methods in certain tasks \cite{liu2021swin}.
+On the other hand, the emergence of Transformer architecture has demonstrated its superiority over conventional CNN methods in certain tasks \cite{liu2021swin}. \cite{yu2024credit} has shown the effectiveness of combining Transformer models with T-SNE to build efficient detection models, highlighting the critical role of these models in improving detection accuracy and efficiency by capturing complex data patterns.
 Nevertheless, the deployment of these models on resource-constrained devices is hindered due to their substantial computational demands.
 Although efforts have been made to develop lightweight variants, such endeavors often lead to compromised performance \cite{han2020ghostnet, hu2018squeeze}.